disaster-drone/VR-Environment/README.md

 ## Description
 The VR Environment is a component of our disaster drone sysytem, serving as the fundamental environment for movement and claim creation within VR.
 This project was developed using Unreal Engine, utilizing the VR Template Project created by Epic Games as a starting point.
-Within the environment, the user can teleport virtically & horizontally, snap turn, and create claims by placing down a cone.
+Within the environment the user can teleport vertically & horizontally, snap turn, and create claims by placing down a cone.
 Upon placement of a cone, the closest image captured by the drone is displayed.

 ## Demo
 (put video here)

 ## Installation
+(idk figure it out)

 ## Hardware & System Requirements